gocd/www.go.cd/_posts/2014-10-09-Distrubuted-Test-Execution.markdown

 One such example is Go's codebase.
 Just the "Common" & "Server" components of Go which comprises of unit & integration tests, together has ~6000 tests which will take about *~5 hours* if run serially!
 The functional test suite is about 260+ tests with combined runtime of *~15 hours*.
 That's close to **a day** & we haven't even run everything for a single commit!

-Note that the number of tests is so huge that just putting in a powerful box & running test in parellel will not bring it down to acceptable limits.
+Note that the number of tests is so huge that just putting in a powerful box & running test in parallel will not bring it down to acceptable limits.
+Also, a large number of other problems surface if you start running tests in parallel on same box (without sandboxed environment) like concurrency issues etc.

 ## Solution [Go + TLB]